josh-collinsworth/joco-sveltekit/src/routes/blog/posts/creating-custom-gutenberg-blocks-with-the-block-lab-plugin.md

 Ordinarily, you're restricted to the types of blocks WordPress includes by default—the standard text, headings, dividers, images, quotes, etc.—and if you need something more specialized, you'd either have to install a third-party plugin with the type of block you want, or you'd have to get your hands dirty writing a pretty good deal of custom code.
 Block Lab is something of a best-of-both hybrid of those two choices.

+Block Lab is a plugin that helps you create your own custom blocks with minimal code required.

-<Highlight>Block Lab is a plugin that helps you create your own custom blocks with minimal code required.</Highlight>
+<Callout class="former-highlight">Block Lab is a plugin that helps you create your own custom blocks with minimal code required.</Callout>

 There are three main steps to this process: